vlgiitr/academic-kickstart/content/recruitments/index.md

 <h1 class="main-page-heading">
   <div class="heading-background-box"></div>
-  <div class="heading-text">Recruitment Test</div>
+  <div class="heading-text">Recruitment Test for 1st Year</div>
 </h1>
 <div class="heading-information">
-The primary way to get into VLG.
-A 6 hours test that that will test your familiarity with deep learning concepts along with your analytical knowledge  <br>
+The primary way for freshers to get into VLG.
+A 24 hours test that will test your familiarity with deep learning concepts along with a few open-ended questions to analyze your thinking and explaining skills.  <br>
   <br>
-  Test Link : <a href="https://forms.gle/xGaGUVEr9TgcLCk47"> Here </a> <br>
+  Test Link : <a href="https://forms.gle/JB8f1GrAQYiGYCkq6"> Here </a> <br>
-  Opens At : 8th April 1800 Hrs  <br>
+  Opens At : 9th April 1200 Hrs  <br>
-  Deadline : 8th April 2359 Hrs <br>
+  Deadline : 10th April 1200 Hrs <br>
   <br>
 </div>